Still no agreement for Cave-in-Rock Ferry contract

 The ferry connects Kentucky 91 in Crittenden County with Illinois Route 1 in Hardin County.

-Crittenden County Judge Executive Perry Newcomb tells Local 6 state leaders and the ferry's operator, Lonnie Lewis, are continuing to negotiate a new contract to operate the ferry.
+Crittenden County Judge Executive Perry Newcom tells Local 6 state leaders and the ferry's operator, Lonnie Lewis, are continuing to negotiate a new contract to operate the ferry.

 The contract was discussed at an annual meeting of the Ohio River Authority's board of directors Monday night.
 They did not reach an agreement at that meeting.